 Evangelicals are taught that any good they do is because of God, and that any bad they do is because of Satan and/or the flesh.
 This is why so many Christian athletes thank God for their athletic prowess, thinking that they never would have scored the winning touchdown or crossed the finish line first if it had not been for Jesus.
 Never mind all the training, practice, and single-minded devotion to their sport; all that is nothing when compared to what God does in and through them.

-By the account of others, I’m a pretty good public speaker.
-I say others because I have never thought of myself as a very good speaker.
+By the account of others, I was a pretty good public speaker as a preacher.
+I say “others” because I have never thought of myself as a very good speaker.
 When people would praise me over my sermons, I always felt uncomfortable, not wanting the praise that only belonged to Jesus.
 Of course, I now see things in a different light.
 You are damn right, Skippy.
 I did preach a lot of good sermons, even a few oratory gems.
 You know why?
 While my preacher friends were busy golfing with their buddies, I was diligently honing my craft.
-While I was a pretty good extemporaneous speaker, I rarely preached thus.
-Instead, I meticulously developed outlines for my sermons, making sure that they were not only engaging but supported by the biblical text.
-Putting together several sermons a week required a significant amount of time, time I gladly gave, believing that the people who called me preacher deserved to hear sermons that they would remember.
+While I was a pretty good extemporaneous speaker, I rarely engaged in such preaching.
+Instead, I meticulously developed outlines for my sermons, making sure that they were not only engaging, but supported by the biblical text.
+Putting together a minimum of three sermons a week required a significant amount of time, time I gladly gave, believing that the people who called me preacher deserved to hear sermons that they would remember.
 Far too many preachers are lazy, giving little time to their most important task — teaching the Bible.
 I can’t tell you the number of sermons I’ve heard where the pastor just got up in the pulpit and winged it, thinking that nobody would notice or care.
 Well, I did.
-Maybe my thinking here is due to the fact that I’m a perfectionist and I am plagued with Obsessive Compulsive Personality Disorder (OCPD).
+Maybe my thinking here is due to the fact that I’m a perfectionist and I am plagued with Obsessive-Compulsive Personality Disorder (OCPD).
 Regardless, I am of the opinion that if you are going to do something, do it well.
 So, as I look back at the things I did well in the ministry, I can see that I did so because I felt them to be important.
 It’s too bad that Jesus got all the credit.